fastfetch-cli/fastfetch-wiki/Format-String-Guide.md

 ### Automatic Indexing

-If a value index is missing (empty placeholder: "{}"), an internal counter automatically assigns the next sequential value:
+If a placeholder has no index or name (i.e., `{}`), an internal counter automatically assigns the next sequential numeric index:
 ```
 "Values: {} ({})" → equivalent to "Values: {1} ({2})"
 ```